-I have been working on this for about a year.
-It’s based on a painting, “Vanitas Still Life” oil on copper by Jan Van Kessel the Elder, dating back to 1665/1670.
-Swipe to see the painting.
+This piece is based on a painting, “Vanitas Still Life”, by Jan Van Kessel the Elder, dating back to 1665/1670.
+What struck me about this painting, was the balance.

 In the original painting - a study between life and death, dark and light.
 A skull and an hourglass running out remind you that you will someday die.
 A crown of wheat perhaps references the harvest, a common end of life theme.
 Vanitas paintings were a cautionary tale against the vanities of earthly goods and pleasures.

 But all around this grim symbolism is life - pink flowers, various insects, and bubbles.
 It was such a fantastic contrast that I was instantly enamored.
 This painting represented to me the stark duality within myself, and I wanted to create my own version.

 I create art with heavy, often macabre themes.
 Yet I use colorful flowers as my main visual language.
 As a youth who experienced a great deal of loss, I expressed my internal darkness and relationship with grief through my mode of dress.
 The older I became, the more I started to get my darkness out through art, and the less I wanted to present myself in that way.